 Corwin Bell is a longtime treatment-free Bee Guardian and founder of BackYardHive.com.
 In 1995, Bell started keeping bees due to a prolonged fascination with this delicate pollinator.
 From the beginning, Corwin always built his own hives.
 Early on, before beekeepers recognized the massive value of survivor behaviors preserved in the genetics of wild swarms, Bell made it his mission to field every call and save as many wild swarms as he could.
 He began getting an ever increasing number of phone calls alerting him of swarms that needed to be captured and given good homes.
 With each swarm, Bell would take the opportunity to build and test different hive designs, ideas, features and alternative practices.

 Karen co-founded BackYardHive.com with Corwin in 2005 after she caught her first bee swarm and was immediately hooked on bees.
 She talked to a local woodworker asking to have a hive built overnight for her newly caught swarm.
 After much discussion with the woodworker and Corwin about hive size and details, the first 'BackYardHive' was born.
 Soon after Corwin and Karen created the BackYardHive website with backyard beekeeping information, a training DVD and fully assembled hives.
 Karen has worked with the bees under the guidance of Corwin for the past 10 years.
 Karen brings a sense of calm and respect when working with the honeybees.
 She co-teaches classes with Corwin and is especially skilled and patient when helping beginners get started on their new journey of Bee Guardianship.

 Your health and the well-being of our community are important to us.
-We ask that you wear masks and stay socially distant as much as possible while at the farm.
+We encourage all participants to be vaccinated before they visit the farm or wear a mask and practice social distancing if they have not yet been vaccinated.
 We have upgraded sanitation protocols in place, and require that guests follow our policies, which are in compliance with all CDC and county guidelines.